 First, select the workers to which you want to apply the profit switch.
 You can select one or more workers or one or more groups.

 Select coins/algorithms you want to include to the profit switch.
 Make sure to select the correct corresponding pool, wallet, and to type in the correct pool fee (0.9% for regular Mining Pool Hub mining or 1.1% if you have activated auto-exchange ).

-In new version of profit switch you are also able to select mining client and set custom configuration for it for any of the coins.
+In the new version of profit switch, you are also able to select mining client and set the custom configuration for it for any of the coins.
 If you prefer using default settings, you can keep mining client at